-- ✓ 3 letters of reference

-- ✓ Curriculum Vitae/Résumé
+- $\checkmark$ 3 letters of reference - ✓ Curriculum Vitae/Résumé

 - ✓ Official transcripts from all higher education institutions

 - ✓ Personal statement letter

 - ✓ Copies of TOEFL or IELTS scores, if applicable

 - ✓ Application

 - ✓ Entrance Exam

 - ✓ \$95.00 application fee (non-refundable)

-- High School Diploma with a GPA of 2.0 (on a 4.0 scale) for the last degree earned.
-A 3.0 or higher (on a 4.0 scale) is preferred. - ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
+- High School Diploma or Higher Education credits or degree with a GPA of 2.5 (on a 4.0 scale) A 3.0 or higher (on a 4.0 scale) is preferred. - ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
 Test of English as a Foreign Language (TOEFL) minimum scores are 550 (pBT) or 213 (cBT) or 79 (iBT).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
-The PTE Academic minimum score required is 53. - ✓ Interview with JPU representative - ✓ Personal statement - ✓ Three Letters of Reference - ✓ An Entrance Exam with a minimum score of 70 is required for applicants who have not earned a degree prior to applying to JPU
+The PTE Academic minimum score required is 53. - ✓ Interview with JPU representative - ✓ Personal statement - ✓ Three Letters of Reference - ✓ An Entrance Exam with a minimum score of 80% is required for applicants who have not earned a degree within five (5) years of applying to JPU.

-- ✓ Earn a cumulative program GPA of 2.0 or above on a 4.0 scale - ✓ Earn a minimum of 60 program credits including earning credit for all courses listed as core courses - ✓ Meet all published paperwork and competency requirements for the clinical internship, yielding a grade of "Pass"
+- $\checkmark$ Earn a cumulative program GPA of 2.0 or above on a 4.0 scale - ✓ Earn a minimum of 60 program credits including earning credit for all courses listed as core courses - ✓ Meet all published paperwork and competency requirements for the clinical internship, yielding a grade of "Pass"